About our research

-Internal organs are constantly exchanging signals and can respond with profound anatomical and functional changes, even in fully developed organisms.
+Internal organs constantly exchange signals and can respond with profound anatomical and functional changes, even in fully developed organisms.
 Such organ plasticity results from a need to integrate and respond to both environmental information and internal state, and is key to maintaining homeostasis and driving adaptive changes.
-We are interested in understanding the mechanisms by which organs sense change and respond to it: the molecules, cellular events and physiological adaptations involved.
+We are interested in understanding the mechanisms by which organs sense and respond to change: the molecules, cellular events and physiological adaptations involved.
 The intestine and its neurons are a fantastic system with which to tackle these questions.